barbaroszngr/saas-ai-chatbot/README.md

 3. Import the project from your GitHub repository.
 4. Configure the environment variables in Vercel's dashboard.
 5. Deploy the application.

+For more detailed instructions on deploying Next.js applications to Vercel, refer to the [official Vercel documentation](https://vercel.com/docs/frameworks/nextjs).

 ## Contributing